McLaren

 2022

-Drop to P5 in the standings behind Alpine, with Lando Norris scoring their sole podium at Imola – and 122 of their 159 points.
-Daniel Ricciardo fails to get to grips with the Mercedes-powered MCL36 and departs the team at the end of season.
+Slip to fifth overall, narrowly behind Alpine.
+Lando Norris delivers the team’s only podium at Imola and scores the majority of their points.
+Daniel Ricciardo struggles for form and leaves the team at the end of the season.

 2021